EmmetOT/IsoMesh/README.md

 Isosurface extraction here refers to converting an isosurface back into a triangle mesh.
 There are many different algorithms for isosurface extraction, perhaps the most well known being the 'marching cubes' algorithm.
 In this project, I implemented two (very similar) isosurface extraction algorithms: surface nets and dual contouring.
 I won't go into any more detail on these algorithms here, [as others have already explained them very well.](https://www.boristhebrave.com/2018/04/15/dual-contouring-tutorial/)

 As I say above, in order to use the isosurface extraction just add a SDFGroupMeshGenerator under an SDFGroup.
-The number of options on this component is almost excessive, but don't let that get you down, they all have tooltips which do some explaining, and if you've done your homework they should feel fairly familiarly:
+The number of options on this component is almost excessive, but don't let that get you down, they all have tooltips which do some explaining, and if you've done your homework they should feel fairly familiar:

 ![isomesh3](https://user-images.githubusercontent.com/18707147/115974664-1a2f2580-a556-11eb-83f0-c51895dd9d52.png)

 Normal settings are handy to control the appearance of the mesh surface.
-'Max angle tolerance' will generate new mesh vertices when normals are too distinct from the nomral of their triangle.
+'Max angle tolerance' will generate new mesh vertices when normals are too distinct from the normal of their triangle.
 I like to keep this value around 40 degrees, as it retains sharp edges while keeping smooth curves.
 'Visual smoothing' changes the distance between samples when generating mesh normals via central differences.

 ![isomesh4](https://user-images.githubusercontent.com/18707147/115974786-21a2fe80-a557-11eb-84a0-62c28b537501.png)